Arming teachers is not popular. So why are Florida lawmakers embracing the idea?

 The idea of arming teachers doesn’t sit well with most people.

-Just 37 percent of Florida voters want teachers to carry guns and 51 percent oppose the idea, including 71 percent of Democrats, 52 percent of independents and 30 percent of Republicans, according to a Florida Atlantic University poll released last week.
+Just 37 percent of Florida voters want teachers to carry guns and 51 percent oppose the idea, including 71 percent of Democrats, 52 percent of independents and 30 percent of Republicans, according to a recent Florida Atlantic University poll.

 The skeptics include some prominent GOP lawmakers.